 After activating this operating mode you have the possibility to adjust the impulse mode setting.
-In figure 7.22 you can see the corresponding sub-menu.

-Please refer to section 7.1.1 ("New Ground Scan") on page 52 for further explanations concerning the impulse mode setting.
+Please refer to section "New Ground Scan" on page 49 for further explanations concerning the impulse mode setting.

-Then go to your start position and select the option "Start Scanning" (Green Tick) to start the measurement.
-A message will appear and ask if you are ready to start your measurement.
-Rotate the multi-function control knob and select "Yes".
-As soon as you depress the knob, it is important to begin walking immediately for the eXp 4500 is now recording data.
+Then, go to your start position and start the measurement: A message will appear and ask if you want to start your measurement.
+Select "Yes" and press the knob to start the measurement.
+Please note: As soon as you press the knob, it is important to start walking immediately for the eXp 4500 is now recording data.

-Illustration 7.21: Mineral Scan
+Figure 7.16: Mineral Scan